Colorado Spam Law

-If the sender is a legitimate business, with a U.S. business address included in the spam e-mail, you may decide to send an e-mail request or cease and desist notice to be removed from their e-mail list.
+If the sender is a legitimate business, with a valid physical postal address included in the spam e-mail, you may decide to send an e-mail request or cease and desist notice to be removed from their e-mail list.
 Be polite.
 Keep your notice for your records.
 Allow 10 business days to be removed.
 Keep any spam e-mail received after you have sent notice to be removed.

 CEASE and DESIST NOTICE